codingapi/tx-lcn/charts/tx-manager/README.md

 $ helm install yizhishang/tx-manager --name tx-manager
 ```

-The above command sets the Redis server within  `default` namespace.
+The above command sets the tx-manager service within  `default` namespace.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,